brentlintner/linus/TRACKER.md

 * Auto update the project file structure when new files are added or updated (db setup + function calling for this?)
 * Use a vector database to store embeddings of files and their contents, and optimize prompt generation for large projects and files
-* Auto ignore binary files as well as other common files that are not code (don't assume your large .ignore/.gitignore is present)
 * Support versions of files (need to use local db setup + function calling for this?)
 * Handle renaming or deleting file references, for example when refactoring
 * Show the token output count for each final response if verbose